cell-observatory/cell_observatory_platform/README.md

 # Cell Observatory Platform
 **The Cell Observatory Platform** is a comprehensive framework for training and evaluating machine learning models on biological image and video datasets.
-Built with [PyTorch](https://pytorch.org/), accelerated and scaled with [Ray](https://www.ray.io/), and flexibly configured using [Hydra](https://hydra.cc/), it provides a modular architecture for easy customization and extension.
+Built with [PyTorch](https://pytorch.org/), accelerated and scaled with [Ray](https://www.ray.io/), model sharding using [DeepSpeed](https://www.deepspeed.ai/), and flexibly configured using [Hydra](https://hydra.cc/), it provides a modular architecture for easy customization and extension.

 - [Installation](#installation)
    - [Docker \& Apptainer images](#docker--apptainer-images)